10 Things Your Congregation Can Do To Become More LGBTQ-Welcoming

 9. Do Outreach and Public Witness Around LGBTQ Issues

 There are a multitude of ways to take action and show your support for LGBTQ justice, no matter how small your congregation is or where you're located.
 Build relationships with LGBTQ groups or organizations in your area—ask them what they need and how you can help.
 If there are openly LGBTQ people in your congregation, respect their guidance and leadership.
-You can also read stories about LGBTQ welcome and social action from other congregations.

 10. Deepen Your Welcome Beyond Sexual Orientation and Gender Identity